 If you’re thinking about taking the leap into roof sales like I did 15 years ago or even if you’ve been doing this job for awhile, you should contact me.
 I’ll answer your roof sales questions – no hassles, no risk and you don’t have to pay a dime for my advice.

 I’m here to help you make more money and I look forward to your questions.

 P.S.
-Go ahead and subscribe to the roofing salesman newsletter now.
+Go ahead and subscribe to the all-new platinum newsletter now.